 The Nearest Vertava Health Treatment Center: Swift River

 About two-and-a-half hours west of New Bedford in Cummington, Swift River blends outdoor activities with evidence-based psychotherapy in a beautiful, serene setting in the Berkshire Mountains.
 Swift River provides all levels of care, from detox to residential treatment that includes options for co-occurring mental and behavioral health disorders.

 Swift River‘s individualized treatment plans are also gender-specific and are designed to rejuvenate your body and spirit with activities like yoga and mindfulness training.
 Healthy, delicious meals are provided to promote recovery, as well as a variety of evidence-based therapies conducted by a multidisciplinary staff.

-To learn more about our Massachusetts treatment center, contact Addiction Campuses today.
+To learn more about our Massachusetts treatment center, contact Vertava Health today.